Akshaysonawane/surveytool/README.md

 2. Error messages needs to be shown on success or failure
 3. Reuse of Dropdown component can be done
-4. Admin part can be adde to add or remove questions and surveys .
-Same user should not be able to fill the survey again and again
+4. Admin part can be adde to add or remove questions and surveys
+5. Same user should not be able to fill the survey again and again
+6. Better password input conditions to improve password can be added

 ## References
 1. Official react-bootstrap website to use bootstrap components